MetLife: Postwar

 During the post-war era, the company expanded its suburban presence, decentralized operations, and refocused its career agency system to serve all market segments.
 It also began to market group insurance products to employers and institutions.
 By 1979, operations were segmented into four primary businesses: group insurance, personal insurance, pensions, and investments.
-In 1981 MetLife purchased the Pan Am Building from a group that included Pan American World Airways for the price of $400 million.
-The building was subsequently renamed and the prominently displayed Pan Am logo was replaced with the MetLife logo.
+In 1981, MetLife purchased the Pan Am Building from a group that included Pan American World Airways for the price of $400 million.
+The building was subsequently renamed, and the prominently displayed Pan Am logo was replaced with the MetLife logo.

 De-mutualization and IPO

 In 2000, MetLife converted from a mutual insurance company operated for the benefit of its policyholders to a for-profit public company.
 The de-mutualization process allowed MetLife to enter unrelated insurance businesses and increase executive compensation.

 Policyholders received some stock in the new company in this process.
 MetLife was accused of breaching federal securities laws by misrepresenting and omitting information in materials given to policyholders during this process, resulting in years of litigation ending with a $50 million settlement in 2009.

+MetLife had a sales office on the 89th floor of the original 1 World Trade Center.
+During the September 11 attacks, 11 MetLife employees were trapped on the floor, fleeing the destroyed sales office and hiding in the neighboring office of Drinker Biddle & Reath until Frank De Martini, Pablo Ortiz, and other colleagues from the Port Authority Construction Manager's Office on the 88th floor broke through a jammed door to Stairwell C and enabled the escape of all but two employees from MetLife and the other offices on the 89th floor.